 5 Ways to Customize Altium Designer for Better Efficiency

-There are five areas within the Altium , PCB design environment where customization can help enhance your workflow, including:
+There are five areas within Altium Designer's PCB hardware design environment.
+These areas provide customization options that can help enhance your workflow, including:

 1: Shortcut Keys

 It is often useful to map the shortcut keys of the editor to features which may be more intuitive to the individual.
 Each feature of the PCB editor which can be assigned to a shortcut key is available on the drop-down menu.

 2: Menu Bar Items

 The menu bar items may also be customized in the Altium Designer environment.
 Opening the Customizing PCB Editor allows dragging and dropping menu bar items from one menu to another or removing them altogether.